 Nontyphoidal Salmonella infections are common and remain a significant public health problem in the US.
-Many serotypes of Salmonella have been given names and are referred to informally as if they were separate species even though they are not (see Overview of Salmonella Infections).
+Many serotypes of Salmonella have been given names and are referred to informally as if they were separate species even though they are not.
 Most nontyphoidal Salmonella infections are caused by S. enterica subspecies enterica serotype Enteritidis, S. Typhimurium, S. Newport, S. Heidelberg, and S. Javiana.

 Human disease occurs by direct and indirect contact with numerous species of infected animals, the foodstuffs derived from them, and their excreta.
 Contaminated meat, poultry, raw milk, eggs, egg products, and water are common sources of Salmonella.
 Other reported sources include infected pet turtles and reptiles, carmine red dye, and contaminated marijuana.